MaximoMachado/resume/resume.md

 **Falcn Lab LLC. |** Full stack Web Developer InternAugust 2020 – November 2020 | Virtual

 - Built a Customer Relationship Management (CRM) website to be used internally
-- Wireframed and blueprinted the CRM&#39;s UI using Figma going through multiple iterations before implementation
+- Wireframed and blueprinted the CRM's UI using Figma going through multiple iterations before implementation
 - Designed a MySQL database with careful attention to the required specifications of the CRM and avenues for normalization
-- Improved the admin tools of a pre-existing Content Management System (CMS) for the company&#39;s website
+- Improved the admin tools of a pre-existing Content Management System (CMS) for the company's website

 Projects